deevus/deevus.github.com/_posts/2009-12-12-image-caching-for-a-wpf-desktop-application.md

 Each time the Window in which this code resides is loaded the image will be fetched from the web server.

-<span style="font-size: medium;"><strong>Every time you say?!</strong> <em>Every time…¦</em> </span>
+**Every time you say?!** *Every time…*

 Considering the application we are working on will be displaying a lot of images, this is just not acceptable.
 I kept thinking that there has to be a way to turn on caching, but after Googling (the good kind) until my hands were sore I discovered there was no switch I could just turn on.
-I <a href="http://stackoverflow.com/questions/1878060/how-do-i-cache-images-on-the-client-for-a-wpf-application">asked a question</a> on StackOverflow and it was suggested that I just save the images to a local directory.
+I [asked a question](http://stackoverflow.com/questions/1878060/how-do-i-cache-images-on-the-client-for-a-wpf-application) on StackOverflow and it was suggested that I just save the images to a local directory.
 Unfortunately that was all he said.

-After some searching I discovered that using the <a href="http://msdn.microsoft.com/en-us/library/system.windows.data.binding.converter.aspx">Binding.Converter</a> attribute I could pass the value of the Source attribute to a Converter and then back again.
-To create a converter you create a class that implements <a href="http://msdn.microsoft.com/en-us/library/system.windows.data.ivalueconverter.aspx">IValueConverter</a>.
-IValueConverter requires that you implement two methods:
+After some searching I discovered that using the [Binding.Converter](http://msdn.microsoft.com/en-us/library/system.windows.data.binding.converter.aspx) attribute I could pass the value of the Source attribute to a Converter and then back again.
+To create a converter you create a class that implements [IValueConverter](http://msdn.microsoft.com/en-us/library/system.windows.data.ivalueconverter.aspx) requires that you implement two methods:

     public object Convert(object value, Type targetType, object parameter, CultureInfo culture) public object ConvertBack(object value, Type targetType, object parameter, CultureInfo culture)

-<strong>Convert </strong>will be used to convert the data you pass to it into the desired format to display on the form. <strong>ConvertBack</strong> is the reverse, where any changes the user makes to the data displayed on the form may need to be converted back to a format that you require for processing (eg. to send to a database).
+**Convert** will be used to convert the data you pass to it into the desired format to display on the form. **ConvertBack** is the reverse, where any changes the user makes to the data displayed on the form may need to be converted back to a format that you require for processing (eg. to send to a database).
 Here is an example as provided on msdn:
-<blockquote>The following example shows the implementation of a date converter that converts the date value passed in so that it only shows the year, the month, and the day.
-When implementing the IValueConverter interface, it is a good practice to decorate the implementation with a <a href="http://msdn.microsoft.com/en-us/library/system.windows.data.valueconversionattribute.aspx">ValueConversionAttribute</a> attribute to indicate to development tools the data types involved in the conversion, as in the following example:</blockquote>
+ > The following example shows the implementation of a date converter that converts the date value passed in so that it only shows the year, the month, and the day.
+When implementing the IValueConverter interface, it is a good practice to decorate the implementation with a [ValueConversionAttribute](http://msdn.microsoft.com/en-us/library/system.windows.data.valueconversionattribute.aspx) to indicate to development tools the data types involved in the conversion, as in the following example:

 	[ValueConversion(typeof(DateTime), typeof(String))]
 	public class DateConverter : IValueConverter